pteargryphon/creative-brief-generator/README.md

 **Slow generation**
 - Reddit scraping can take 30-60 seconds
 - Free tier Render may spin down after inactivity

+**"Unsupported parameter: max_tokens" error**
+- This occurs with GPT-5 models
+- The system automatically handles this by omitting max_tokens for GPT-5

+**OpenAI proxy errors in Render**
+- The custom `openai_helper.py` module bypasses this issue
+- Uses requests library instead of OpenAI SDK

 ### Logs